A magnetic avalanche as the central engine powering a solar flare

-\abstract {Solar flares are the most powerful, magnetically-driven, explosions in the heliosphere.
+\abstract {Solar flares are the most powerful, magnetically driven, explosions in the heliosphere.
 The nature of magnetic energy release in the solar corona that heats the plasma and accelerates particles in a flare, however, remains poorly understood.
-Here, we report high-resolution coronal observations of a flare (SOL2024-09-30T23:47) by the Solar Orbiter mission that reveal initially weaker but rapid reconnection events, on timescales of at most a few seconds, leading to a more prominent activity of similar nature that explosively cause a flare.
+Here, we report high-resolution coronal observations of a flare by the Solar Orbiter mission that reveal initially weaker but rapid reconnection events, on timescales of a few seconds at most, leading to a more prominent activity of a similar nature that explosively causes a flare.
 Signatures of this process are further imprinted on the widespread raining plasma blobs with short lifetimes, giving rise to the characteristic ribbon-like emission pattern associated with the flare.
-Our novel observations unveil the central engine of a flare and emphasize the crucial role of an avalanche-like magnetic energy release mechanism at work.}
+Our observations unveil the central engine of a flare and emphasize the crucial role of an avalanche-like magnetic energy release mechanism at work.}

-\keywords{Sun: corona --- Sun: flares --- Sun: magnetic fields --- Sun: particle emission --- Magnetic reconnection} \titlerunning{A magnetic avalanche as the central engine powering a solar flare} \authorrunning{L.~P.~Chitta et al.}
+\keywords{Sun: corona \textemdash\ Sun: flares \textemdash\ Sun: magnetic fields \textemdash\ Sun: particle emission \textemdash\ Magnetic reconnection} \titlerunning{A magnetic avalanche as the central engine powering a solar flare} \authorrunning{L.~P.~Chitta et al.}